mohammadazaruddinshaik/mohammadazaruddinshaik/README.md

 ## 🚀 About Me

-I'm a Computer Science student at **IARE** passionate about web development and cloud computing.
+I'm a passionate web developer specializing in full-stack development and cloud computing.
 I recently won **1st Place at the Mahindra University Hackathon (AminoVerse)** and am actively seeking **Summer 2025 internship opportunities**.

 ---